 Take turns talking.

 This is a conversation, not a lecture.
 Your loved one’s thoughts and feelings are just as important as yours, and you should give them the opportunity to express them.
-So, try your best to not interrupt them.
+Try your best to not interrupt.
 This isn’t always easy, so using a timer and allowing each person to talk for a couple of minutes at a time can be helpful.
 And of course, don’t just let them speak; truly listen to what they are saying and try to understand where they are coming from.

-When tempers flare, it’s easy to lash out and end up saying or doing something you’ll later regret.
+When tempers rise, it’s easy to lash out and end up saying or doing something you’ll later regret.
 So, if your anger is getting the best of you, take a time-out from the conversation to gain control of your emotions and reorganize your thoughts.
-Remember who you’re fighting with — someone you love and care about.
-The objective of any argument should always be to resolve the conflict, not win the fight.
+Remember who you’re fighting with—someone you love and care about.
+The objective of any argument should always be to resolve the conflict, and effective self-regulation helps.

 Work together to find a solution.